kidmortal/next-file-server/README.md

-Simple nextjs project to test api routes, so i can have a free alternative for my backend server
+Simple nextjs project to test api routes, so i can have a free alternative for my backend serversss

 First, run the development server: